Hotwrist/Event_driven_chat_server/README.md

 ## chatServer.c

 This is the server file.
 It handles socket connection from clients, accepts the client connection and forwards messages.

 The functions available in the file are:

 **init_pool** : This handles the initialization of the connection pool.

-**add_conn** : Whenever the server accept new connection, this function is used to add it to the pool of connections **remove_conn** : This removes a connection from the connection queue incase of termination by peer or the server.
+**add_conn** : Whenever the server accept new connection, this function is used to add it to the pool of connections.

+**remove_conn** : This removes a connection from the connection queue incase of termination by peer or the server.

 **add_msg** : Whenever the server reads a message from a connection, the message is added to the message queue.

 **write_to_client** : This is the function that forwards the message in the message queue to all other clients except the one where the message came from.